 The following activities can:

-The youth can participate in these activities individually, in small groups, or as a class.
+The youth can participate in these activities individually, in small groups, or as a class or quorum.
 Remember that the best ideas will come to you as you consider the needs of the youth you teach.

-Invite the youth to share a scripture they have studied recently and talk about what they learned from it.
+Invite the youth to share a scripture that they remember from last week’s lesson.

 Invite the youth to look in the scriptures for a verse that teaches the doctrine of the lesson.